CanCLID/ToJyutping/README.md

 - `lengths` always sum up to the number of elements of both `segmentals` and `tones`; and
 - The length of the input is always the same as that of `lengths`, such that they can be zipped nicely.

-Note that the number of elements of `lengths` does not necessary match that of the original `PhonemesList`, since the input may contain polysyllabic characters, consecutive punctuations of the same type, or whitespaces.
+Note that the number of elements of `lengths` does not necessary match that of the original `PhonemesList`, since the input may contain polysyllabic characters, consecutive punctuations of the same category, or whitespaces.

 From the above example, you can see that the tone values are coincidently the same as some of the onsets, as it is a more common practice to separate tones into another sequence (this is what VITS2 expects, for example).
 If this is undesirable, pass `tone_same_seq=True` to output integers ranged from 8 up to 100: